 You’ll see the way lessons spiral and methods are offered in order to develop your own abilities to differentiate

 Expect to learn new ideas for creating centers and shelf work in your classroom that support and assist in developing an ideal learning culture.
 You will hear from teachers that are currently working in the program.
-You’ll study a variety of lesson formats from Small Groups to Whole Group to Partner Work that foster student communication through conversation, collaboration and journaling.
+You’ll study a variety of lesson formats that include small groups, whole group, and partner work that foster student communication through conversation, collaboration, and journaling.

 Expect to learn the whys and the hows behind the mathematics during the foundational years.
 Be prepared to take a fresh look at assessment and how to translate student work into evidence of learning.
 By the end of these three days, you’ll be inspired and excited to apply your new ideas and tools, making mathematics in your classroom come alive for your students.